nightingaleproject/Reference-NCHS-API/README.md

 # Overview

-NCHS is working to modernize the national collection and exchange of mortality data by developing new Application Programming Interfaces (APIs) for data exchange, implementing modern standards health like HL7's Fast Healthcare Interoperability Resources (FHIR), and improving overall systems and processes.
+NCHS is working to modernize the national collection and exchange of mortality data by developing and deploying new Application Programming Interfaces (APIs) for data exchange, implementing modern standards health like HL7's Fast Healthcare Interoperability Resources (FHIR), and improving overall systems and processes.
 This repository provides a reference implementation and documentation describing the NVSS API, which supports the exchange of mortality data between NCHS and vital records jurisdictions.

 This reference implementation is developed for .NET using C# and implements the NCHS Messaging Infrastructure section of the